Waverly Woods Cup Points System 2019

 Skins

-Each hole is worth a skin.
-The golfer with the lowest score on a hole wins the skin.
-If two or more players tie then the ‘Purse’ for that hole is split amongst the winners.
-Skins don’t carry over to the next hole in this format.
+Individual 9-hole format where each hole is worth a skin.
+The player with the lowest net score on a hole wins the skin.
+If two or more players tie on a hole then the prize for that hole is split amongst the winners.
+Skins do not carry over to the next hole in this format.

 Hate Em